-Very young adolescents are more likely to experience complications during pregnancy and childbirth than adult women and are at greater risk of pregnancy-related death.
+Very young adolescents are more likely to experience complications during pregnancy and childbirth than adult women and are at greater risk of maternal-related death.
 The infants of adolescent mothers are at higher risk of mortality and morbidity.
-The adolescent fertility rate (births per 1000 women aged 15–19 years) was highest in the WHO African Region (117 per 1000) and in low-income countries (115 per 1000) compared with a global average of 49 per 1000 for the reference year 2009.
+The adolescent fertility rate (births per 1000 women aged 15–19 years in 2010) was highest in the WHO African Region (114) and in low-income countries (111) compared with a global average of 49.
 In the WHO African Region, fertility is high at all ages and adolescent pregnancies are common.
 Adolescent fertility is declining in many countries but at a far slower rate than adult fertility.